Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_03_operators_as_tools/mat.md

    - Change value by 1

 6. **Operator precedence** matters - use parentheses for clarity!

+---

+## Closing Story

+Tian practiced writing expressions for an hour, combining arithmetic, comparison, and logical operators.
+"Kuya, this is like building with Lego blocks!
+I can combine operators to create complex logic."

+"That's the perfect analogy," Kuya Miguel said.
+"Simple operators combine to solve complex problems.
+You can now calculate grades, check eligibility for scholarships, and make smart decisions in your programs."

+"But there's one thing missing," Tian frowned.
+"My programs still use hardcoded values.
+How do I make them interactive?"

+Kuya Miguel smiled.
+"Perfect timing!
+Next, we'll learn about cin and cout - how to get input from users and display beautiful output.
+Your programs will finally be able to talk to people!"

+Tian opened a new file, ready to make his programs come alive.

 **Next Lesson Preview:**
 In Lesson 4, you'll learn about **input and output** - how to interact with users using `cin` and `cout`, format output beautifully, and handle different types of input!